 In The Rocks, don’t miss a drink at one of the oldest pubs in Sydney – The Hero of Waterloo and The Lord Nelson Brewery Hotel are great choices, as well as checking out the view of the Opera House from Hickson Road Reserve, and exploring the piers of Dawes Point.

-For dinner in the Rocks, I recommend Lotus Dumpling Bar for dumplings and cocktails in a historic warehouse, Munich Brauhaus for German cuisine and beer in a lively atmosphere, The Argyle for classic pub grub, or The Lord Nelson Brewery Hotel for Modern Australian cuisine.
+For dinner in the Rocks, I recommend Lotus Dumpling Bar for dumplings and cocktails in a historic warehouse, Munich Brauhaus for German cuisine and beer in a lively atmosphere, or The Lord Nelson Brewery Hotel for Modern Australian cuisine.
 If you have room for dessert – head to a local institution: Pancakes on the Rocks.
 They are open 24 hours.

 If you’re not too tired, head for a night-cap at Opera Bar, right next to the Opera House – the views of the Harbour Bridge are fantastic.

 Day Two is all about getting up close and personal with some of Sydney’s most iconic beaches – by doing the 10km Bondi to Coogee Coastal Walk!
 It’s absolutely one of the top things to do in Sydney.

 Start off the morning in Bondi Beach, one of the most famous beaches in the world, where you can grab breakfast to fuel yourself up for the hike ahead – I love Gertrude & Alice Book Shop and Cafe.

 After checking out Bondi Beach, head south along the coast to pretty Tamarama Beach, before getting to the halfway point of your hike – Bronte Beach.